Basic Information of the Group and Accounting policies

 As a comprehensive solution provider and system integrator, Digia provides its customers with an extensive range of IT products and services, strong software expertise in mobile environments and extensive industry knowledge.

-Headquartered in Finland, the company operates globally and employs more than 1,400 professionals.
+The company is registered in Finland and it operates internationally, employing more than 1,500 professionals.
 Digia is listed on NASDAQ OMX Helsinki.

 The Group's parent company is Digia Plc.
 The parent company is domiciled in Helsinki and its registered office is at Hiomotie 19, 00380 Helsinki.